Visiting La Perla Neighborhood in Old San Juan

 Is La Perla Safe for Visitors?

 Visitors interested in seeing the neighborhood La Perla will find it welcoming, for the most part, but like visiting any urban neighborhood, please be respectful of residents and use common sense.
 A decade ago, the neighborhood was not a place that visitors would typically go, but the area is growing and changing.
 That said, there’s a difference between taking a walking tour during the day and wandering around the streets alone at night.
-Using good judgement will help to ensure you have an enjoyable experience.
+Using good judgment will help to ensure you have an enjoyable experience.